ADAM and Louise

 Help!
 How can I avoid being disappointed with my wedding videos?

-Personally I would just simply cross off any supplier offering a wedding video deal that is priced at less than £850 for the shortest wedding highlights film if you want a professional quality edited wedding film.
+Personally I would just simply cross off any supplier offering a wedding video deal that is priced at less than £1250 for the shortest wedding highlights film if you want a professional quality edited wedding film, especially if you’re looking for a videographer based in or near London, or in the South or South-east of England.

 Once you’ve narrowed down your choices and checked out their work on their website, the best way to protect yourself is to contact your wedding videographer and find out more about them, how they work, and what they’ll be including in their package.